-Adriana Azuri is our in-house Board Package mastermind.
-She leads a team of writers that work with each and every Athena Alliance member, one-on-one, to form a customized Board Package.
+Adriana Azuri is our in-house Brand Package mastermind.
+She leads a team of writers that work with each and every Athena Alliance member, one-on-one, to form a customized Brand Package.

 She’s good at what she does—she brings more than 18 years of executive writing to our organization.
 Her career began as a technical writer, where she honed her skills working in heavily male-dominated industries.
 Technical writing also shaped her skill for capturing and communicating details.
 Effectively positioning executives for their next career moves: it’s what she does best.

 “When I engage with members, I engage them based on the totality of the value they deliver to a board,” she says.
 “We want to convey through writing what they bring to the table.
 What is their wheelhouse?”